juancarlospaco/cpython/README.md

 - Stuff deprecated/removed in Python before year 2020 will not be supported.
 - We do not deprecate stuff, even if Python deprecate/remove it, it will keep working for Nim.
 - Each file is completely self-contained standalone, you can copy just 1 file on your project and use it.
-- If Python removes a module from StdLib you must obtain the `.py` file somehow, but it will keep working for Nim.
+- If Python removes a module from StdLib you must obtain the `.py` file somehow, but the `.nim` remains here.
 - Package version == Python version.